autonomys/subspace-docs/docs/operators_and_staking/operators.md

 Make sure to use the signing key generated on the previous **[Create operator key](#create-operator-key)** step
 :::

-5. Enter `MinimumOperatorStake` - in the example, it's set to `1 TSSC`.
+5. Enter `MinimumNominatorStake` - in the example, it's set to `1 TSSC`.
 6. Enter `nominatorTax` - in the example, it's set to `5%`.
 7. Sign and submit the transaction to register an operator.